diakt/grunt-greedy-cli/README.md

-The grunt command line interface with automatic package install.
-It checks for dependencies and devDependencies, that are declared in `package.json` file, then runs `grunt` as a callback.
+Checks if currently installed npm dependencies are installed in the exact same versions that are specified in package.json, then runs `grunt-cli` as a callback.

 Remove `grunt-cli` and `grunt` symlink before install `grunt-greedy-cli`.